Dr Hazel Thornton

 Hazel manages the Monthly to Decadal Prediction and Impacts team.
 Her research aims to improve understanding of near-term climate predictability and its usefulness for society.

-Areas of expertise:
+Areas of expertise

 Prior to arriving at the Met Office, Hazel completed an Atmospheric Sciences Masters (DEA) at the University of Pierre and Marie Curie in Paris, and a BSc in Environmental Sciences at the University of East Anglia which included a year of oceanography in Marseilles, France.
-As an undergraduate Hazel had the opportunity to spend 6 weeks aboard the James Clark Ross ice breaker, investigating the North Atlantic's ocean and atmosphere in situ.
+Prior to her Masters Hazel also undertook a work placement in the Environment DG of the European Commission, helping to develop European air quality policy.